Managing projects is not an easy job. Having just one under your belt requires a lot of commitment to ensure its successful realization and delivery.

-When doing this, we only have a rough picture of what the projects might look like in the end.
 This way, we can retain flexibility for the execution of the work but also the allocation of resources.
-Planning just enough to make sure we bring value to the market allows us to know with greater certainty when something requires more effort so that we can adapt our processes and resources accordingly.
+Planning only small portions now and leaving the rest for later allows understanding whenever something requires a bigger effort so that we can adapt our capacity accordingly.

-Did you notice the air quotes around the word “priorities” at the beginning of this article?
-Why do you think I used them?
-That’s right – because you can only have one priority at any given moment.
-The same thing applies to project management and business in general.
+Did you know that the word “priorities” didn’t exist before the early 1900s?
+Only “priority” in its single form existed.
+Why do you think that was the case?
+That’s right – because you can only have 1 priority at any given moment.

 To take that decision, there might be many factors to consider.
 However, a favorite concept of mine to use for prioritization is Cost of Delay (CoD) – especially when everything is always number 1 priority.
 The method is purely based on economics and it shows how much money you would lose if you were to delay project delivery in time.

 Once you have decided what the priority of your projects is, you should visualize them.
-To do that at Kanbanize, we use the Kanban board which helps us separate, organize, and track the work.
+To do that at Kanbanize, we use the Kanban board for organizing and tracking multiple projects.

 To accomplish that in reality, at Kanbanize, we use a Portfolio Kanban board.
-It serves as a management platform where you can visualize the flow of big projects and company’s strategic initiatives.
+It serves as a management platform where you can visualize the flow of big projects and initiatives reflecting the company’s strategy.

 To get a better idea of this structure, let’s give a practical example with two projects that we need to handle: X and Y.

-The first thing that we should do is decompose those projects into deliverables, which we are going to link (with a parent/child relationship) to the responsible for their execution team Kanban boards.
-There, the deliverables will be visualized as epics/team initiatives on a Kanban timeline where team members can start planning and further breaking them down into manageable tasks.
+Based on the scale of the projects the first thing that we should do is decompose them into deliverables, which we are going to link (with a parent/child relationship) to the responsible for their execution team Kanban boards.
+There, the deliverables will be visualized as Agile epics or team initiatives on a timeline where team members can start planning and further breaking them down into manageable tasks.